Habsburg Spain: Philip II (1558–1598)

-The Peace of Cateau-Cambresis in 1559 concluded the war with France, leaving Spain at a considerable advantage.
-However, the government was in enormous debt and declared bankruptcy that year.
+The Peace of Cateau-Cambrésis in 1559 concluded the war with France, leaving Spain at a considerable advantage.
+However, the government was still mired in debt, and declared bankruptcy that year.
 Most of the government's revenues came from taxes and excise duties, not imported silver and other goods.
-The Ottoman Empire had long menaced the fringes of the Habsburg dominions in Austria and northwest Africa, and in response Ferdinand and Isabella had sent expeditions to North Africa, capturing Melilla in 1497 and Oran in 1509.
+The Ottoman Empire had long menaced the fringes of the Habsburg dominions in Austria and northwest Africa.
+In response Ferdinand and Isabella had sent expeditions to North Africa, capturing Melilla in 1497 and Oran in 1509.
 Charles had preferred to combat the Ottomans through a considerably more maritime strategy, hampering Ottoman landings on the Venetian territories in the Eastern Mediterranean.
-Only in response to raids on the eastern coast of Spain did Charles personally lead attacks against holdings in North Africa (1545).
-In 1560, the Ottomans battled the Spanish navy off the coast of Tunisia, but in 1565 Ottoman troops landing on the strategically vital island of Malta, defended by the Knights of St. John, were defeated.
-The death of Suleiman the Magnificent the following year and his succession by Selim the Sot emboldened Philip, who resolved to carry the war to the Ottoman homelands.
-In 1571, a mixed naval expedition of Spanish, Venetian, and papal ships led by Charles' illegitimate son Don John of Austria annihilated the Ottoman fleet at the Battle of Lepanto, in the largest naval battle fought in European waters since Actium in 31 BC.
+Only in response to raids on the eastern coast of Spain did Charles personally lead attacks against holdings in North Africa (1535).
+In 1560, the Ottomans battled the Spanish Navy off the coast of Tunisia, but in 1565 Ottoman troops landing on the strategically vital island of Malta, defended by the Knights of St. John, were defeated.
+The death of Suleiman the Magnificent the following year and his succession by Selim II emboldened Philip, who resolved to carry the war to the Ottoman homelands.
+In 1571, a mixed naval expedition of Spanish, Venetian, and Papal ships led by Charles' illegitimate son Don John of Austria annihilated the Ottoman fleet at the Battle of Lepanto, in the largest naval battle fought in European waters since Actium in 31 BC.
 The fleet included Miguel de Cervantes, future author of the historic Spanish novel Don Quixote.
 The victory curbed the Ottoman naval threat against European territory, particularly in the western Mediterranean, and the loss of experienced sailors was to be a major handicap in facing Christian fleets.
 Yet the Turks succeeded in rebuilding their navy in a year, using it handily to consolidate Ottoman dominance over most of the Mediterranean's African coast and eastern islands.
 Philip lacked the resources to fight both the Netherlands and the Ottoman Empire at the same time, and the stalemate in the Mediterranean continued until Spain agreed to a truce in 1580.